junjun2008/jun/git_readme.txt

-git is distributed version control system git is a free software system
+git is distributed version control system git is a charged software system